geertj/restful-api-design/methods.rst

 make PATCH do an relative update and have PUT replace the entire resource.

-It is important to realize that the request entity to PATCH is of a different content-type that the entity that it is modifying.
+It is important to realize that the request entity to PATCH is of a different content-type than the entity that it is modifying.
 Instead of being a full resource, it is a resource that describes modifications to be made to a resource.
 For a JSON data model, which is what this essay is advocating, I believe that there are two sensible ways to define the patch format.